wosheesh/MemeMe2.0/readme.md

 - Meme Editor allowing to pick an image and add two labels
 - Meme Editor allows to pinch and move the image around
 - Sharing is possible through iOS activity view
+- Deleting a meme is possible through swipe gesture in table view